Recently updated on: December 27, 2023

 The Problem with New Year's Resolutions

-Every January, many people will commit to doing more or less many things to improve their lives.
-Many would start exercising or going to the gym, saving more money, sleeping earlier and longer, reading more books, eating healthier, and other actions.
+Many would start exercising or going to the gym, saving money, sleeping earlier, longer, and on time, reading more books, eating healthier, and other more beneficial actions.

 I know many people do this every year.
-Make a new year’s resolution in January and be like, “better luck next year” by February.
+Make a New Year's resolution in January and be like, "Better luck next year" by February.

-According to Business Insider, unspecific new year’s resolutions are the biggest reason for these failures.
+According to Business Insider, unspecific New Year's resolutions are the biggest reason for these failures.

 New Year's Resolutions are Overrated.

-The thing about the new year’s resolution is why should we have to wait for the year’s reset before we start committing to change.
 It will be a complete waste of time if we wait until January before acting and aiming for a change that can be started earlier.

-New year’s resolutions are overrated because many people only want the idea of change but don’t want to spend the time, energy, and effort to sustain it in the long run.
+New Year's resolutions are overrated because many people only want the idea of change but don't want to spend the time, energy, and effort to sustain it in the long run.

 Change Should Not Be Drastic

-Suppose you’re doing something for a long time, like smoking cigarettes, living a sedentary lifestyle, not reading books, and eating unhealthy food.
-In that case, chances are you’ll have a hard time adjusting and will eventually fail with your new year’s resolutions.
+Suppose you're doing something for a long time, like smoking cigarettes, living a sedentary lifestyle, not reading books, and eating unhealthy food.

 I know many people, including my past self, who started a resolution in January only to revert to the old habit by February.